grpc/proposal/A88-xds-data-error-handling.md

 `OnAmbientError()` method with the error.
 Otherwise, call the watchers' `OnResourceChanged()` method with the error.

+Note that the status code passed to the watcher should not be directly propagated to data plane RPCs.
+This is particularly true for NOT_FOUND, which gRPC is prohibited from generating on a data plane RPC.
+For details, see [Propagating Status to Data Plane RPCs](#propagating-status-to-data-plane-rpcs) below.

 ### Handling Transient Errors

 Transient errors include the following cases: